 This article contains two examples of such mistakes.
 One is taken from a book and one is from my own trading career.

 The Art Of Thinking Clearly

 We all fall prey to cognitive errors and behavioral mistakes.
 When money is at stake these tendencies magnify, and we tend to do more of them.
-What exactly is cognitive errors (or behavioral mistakes)?
+What exactly are cognitive errors (or behavioral mistakes)?
 I copy the definition by the Swiss author Rolf Dobelli in The Art of Thinking Clearly:

 The failure to think clearly, or what experts call a “cognitive error”, is a systematic deviation from logic – from optimal, rational, reasonable thought and behaviour.
 By “systematic” I mean that these are not just occasional errors in judgement, but rather routine mistakes, barriers to logic we stumble over time and again, repeating patterns through generations and through the centuries.
 For example, it is much more common that we overestimate our knowledge than that we underestimate it.
 Similarly, the danger of losing something stimulates us much more than the prospect of making a similar gain.
 In the presence of other people we tend to adjust our behaviour to theirs, not the opposite.
 Anecdotes make us overlook the statistical distribution (base rate) behind it, not the other way around.

 The book by Dobelli reads well and summarizes much of the research by Kahneman and Tversky into a shorter and more enjoyable read.
 Decision making is part of our daily lives and I consider reading a cheap investment for learning and understanding more about yourself:

 If you know yourself, you understand the markets

 If you know yourself very well, I would say you should better understand markets and thus make more money trading or investing.
 Mark Douglas writes in Disciplined Trader (page 56):